Vacancy in the Directorate of Human and Robotic Exploration Programmes.

-(*****) For the purpose of the astronaut selection ESA will accept European Part MED, UK CAA and Canada CAR certificates for private pilots (class 2).
-USA FAA certificates for private pilots (class 3) can also be accepted by equivalence.
+(*****) For the purpose of the Astronaut (with a physical disability) selection ESA will accept certificates based on the criteria defined for any of the European Part MED, UK CAA and Canada CAR certificates for private pilots (class 2).
+Medical criteria for USA FAA certificates for private pilots (class 3) can also be accepted by equivalence.

 For a complete job description and to apply, click on “apply”.

 The closing date for applications is 28 May 2021.

 At the Agency we value diversity and we welcome people with disabilities.
 Whenever possible, we seek to accommodate individuals with disabilities by providing the necessary support at the workplace.
 The Human Resources Department can also provide assistance during the recruitment process.
 If you would like to discuss this further please contact us email firstname.lastname@example.org.

 Please note that applications are only considered from nationals of one of the following States: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, the United Kingdom, Latvia and Slovenia.

 In accordance with the European Space Agency’s security procedures and as part of the selection process, successful candidates will be required to undergo basic screening before appointment.